The National Guard assisting Baton Rouge food bank; packing emergency meals

 Today, they are at the Greater Baton Rouge Food Bank packaging food to give to families in need.

-"A family can take this box and make several meals out of it for the day for their family," says 2FC Reuben Mullins.
+"A family can take this box and make several meals out of it for the day for their family," says SFC Ruben Mullins.

 The food bank says it has seen the number of volunteers drop since the coronavirus pandemic, but the need for food has increased since children are at home and families have to provide extra meals.